Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Introduction

 To enable base classes detection in our model, previous methods \cite{wang2020few,wu2020multi,xiao2020few,yan2019meta} usually build a softmax based detector with both base and novel classes.
-We first compare the key component multi-class classifier in the softmax based detector and our few-shot detector in Figure \ref{Comparison}, and point out both strengths and weaknessnes of the two methods.
-We then show in Table \ref{tab:base_class} that our few-shot detector is not suitable for base classes considering both running speed and detection accuracy.
-To this end, we propose to take advantage of the two detectors, by jointly learning a Faster R-CNN detection head for base classes using the shared feature backbone of our few-shot detector.
-Experimental results demonstrate the effectiveness of our joint model for both base and novel classes.
+We argue that the softmax detector is inflexible to add new classes because it always needs to fine-tune a new classifier.
+We also show in Table \ref{tab:base_class} that our few-shot detector is not suitable for base classes considering both running speed and detection accuracy.
+Considering both strengths and weaknesses of the two detectors, we propose to take advantage of the two detectors, by learning a separate Faster R-CNN detection head for base classes using the shared feature backbone, as shown in Figure \ref{detection_base_novel}.
+Experimental results demonstrate the effectiveness of our model for both base and novel classes.

-In summary, we propose a two-stage coarse-to-fine approach for few-shot object detection in this paper.
-Our contributions include, \textbf{(1)} We propose to learn a coarse-grained prototype matching network (Meta-RPN) with a metric-learning based non-linear classifier to generate class-specific proposals for novel classes with high-recall. \textbf{(2)} We propose to learn a fine-grained prototype matching network (Meta-Classifier) with a spatial feature alignment and a foreground attention module to address the spatial misalignment issue between proposal features and class prototypes, which improves the overall detection accuracy. \textbf{(3)} Considering both strengths and weaknesses of the softmax based detector and our few-shot detector, we propose to take advantage of the two detectors to detect both base and novel classes. \textbf{(4)} We achieve state-of-the-arts results on multiple FSOD benchmarks including MSCOCO and Pascal VOC dataset.
+Our contributions include: \textbf{(1)} We propose to learn a coarse-grained prototype matching network (Meta-RPN) with a metric-learning based non-linear classifier to generate class-specific proposals for novel classes with high recall. \textbf{(2)} We propose to learn a fine-grained prototype matching network (Meta-Classifier) with a spatial feature alignment and a foreground attention module to address the spatial misalignment issue between proposal features and class prototypes, which improves the overall detection accuracy. \textbf{(3)} Considering both strengths and weaknesses of the softmax based detector and our few-shot detector, we propose to take advantage of the two detectors to detect both base and novel classes by learning two detection heads. \textbf{(4)} We achieve SOTA results on multiple FSOD benchmarks.